Mathewkoech/Mathewkoech/README.md

 ## 🚀 Current Project: ERP SaaS

-I’m proud to be working on a live **ERP system** that has been serving users for **over two years**.
+Currently working on a live **ERP system** that has been serving users for **over two years**.
 The app is built to streamline business processes and is sold as a **SaaS** product with a subscription model.

 - 🏢 **Active users**: Businesses rely on the system for critical daily operations.
 - 📈 **SaaS model**: Subscription-based platform, offering scalable solutions to various industries.